replicatedhq/troubleshoot.sh/docs/source/collect/sysctl.md

 ## Included resources

-When this collector is executed, it will include the following files in a support bundle:
+When this collector is executed, it includes the following files in a support bundle:

 ### `/sysctl/[node name]`

-The sysctl parameters collected for each node will be aggregated into a single file with the following format:
+The sysctl parameters collected for each node are aggregated into a single file with the following format:

 ```
 /proc/sys/net/ipv4/cipso_cache_bucket_size = 10